Evicted Tenants’ Belongings

 • Arizona landlords cannot require their former tenant pay for eviction judgment prior to releasing the belongings to them.
 Meaning you cannot require a tenant pay you for all back rent, late fees, attorneys’ fees, and court costs prior to returning their belongings.
 Again, an Arizona landlord may only demand payment for the actual cost of storing and moving the tenants’ belongings.

-• Dispose of the tenant’s property prior to the expiration of the 14 days.
+• Additionally, Arizona landlord may not dispose of a former tenant’s personal property prior to the expiration of the 14 days.

-If you are a landlord and need help from an Arizona eviction attorney, then contact the Dunaway Law Group at 480-702-1608 or message us HERE.
+If you are an Arizona landlord and need help from an eviction attorney, then contact the Dunaway Law Group at 480-702-1608 or message us HERE.

 These blog posts are not intended, nor shall they be deemed to be the rendering of legal advice.
 Reading these blog posts does not create an attorney-client relationship, nor shall it impose an obligation on the part of the attorney to respond to further inquiry.
 The Dunaway Law Group limits its practice to the states of Arizona and New York.